How to Collaborate with Influencers – and When to Let Them Go

 “Going back and forth via email with an influencer is different than signing contracts and then actually working with them.
 It’s almost like learning someone’s true colors.”

 Testing influencers in this way means that you get to see actual performance and teamwork skills.
-If they meet your expectations, then you can include them in more campaigns and sign long-term contracts.
-Otherwise, you should part ways early on before either party becomes too attached.
+You can include them in more campaigns and sign long-term contracts if they meet your expectations.
+Otherwise, it would be best to part ways before either party becomes too attached.

 Not a creator-brand good fit